Business FinanceBack to Course Guide

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Analyzing the relationship between risk and rates of return.
+- Analyzing the relationship between risk and return in relations to portfolio management.

-- Understanding variations in capital structure among firms.
+- Understanding variations in capital structure among firms relative to risk.